vmx/wkt/README.md

 perform checks on the geometry, e.g. for polygons whether interiors are really within the exterior ring or not.

-The general rule is, a list of coordinates is transformed to a tuple, a list of coordinates to a list.
+The general rule is, a list of coordinates is transformed to a list, a list of coordinates to a list.
 The geometry name will be an atom.
 Here's an example for a polygon: